Caring for Your Dogs Paws

 Slow And Steady Progressions

-In case you are starting a new excercise program for your pooch, you will have to start at a slow and steady pace keeping in mind the terrain and the climate.
-Let your pooch get used to the terrain before starting a full fledged training and excercise program.
+In case you are starting a new exercise program for your pooch, you will have to start at a slow and steady pace keeping in mind the terrain and the climate.
+Let your pooch get used to the terrain before starting a full-fledged training and exercise program.

 Prevention Is Better Than Cure